Frequently asked questions

 No, a TrueScan MRI does not exposure you to harmful radiation, unlike other forms of imaging such as CT scans, PET scans, and X-rays.
 Our scans also do not use use intravascular contrast dyes.

 Yes.
 If required, we can arrange a referral from an independent medical practitioner at no cost to you.
-While booking your scan, just select "Provide me with a referral" and we'll take care of the rest.
+After booking your scan, you will receive an email with practice documents to complete.
+On the Appropriateness Review, just select "At no cost to me, I authorize a healthcare provider from an outside network to conduct an appropriateness review" and we'll take care of the rest.
 It may seem unnecessary, but a referral is intended to look after you in the event a significant medical finding is detected.

 Almost everyone has some form of imaging abnormalities and findings.
 In many instances, though, these represent natural age-related changes or physical changes that are related to lifestyle or other modifiable factors.
 These findings may not require immediate clinical action, but they can provide clues to your associated risk of developing clinically-significant disease later in life.